Academics

 Shinjuku Campus

 Social welfare is the concept of pursuing happiness for every person living in society.
-Therefore, people who are engaged in social welfare services must have a deep understanding of each individual person.
-In the Department of Social Welfare Services, emphasis is placed on the consideration of society and people, and on how society works.
-Education is focused on the fostering of a rich humanity and sense of balance, and the development of human resources to tackle the challenges of modern welfare.
-In addition, guidance is provided by teaching staff with specialist skills and practical knowledge of social welfare, to train social workers, mental health welfare specialists and care workers with strong practical skills.
-A job and research training program is designed to develop a "welfare mindset" that encourages respect for the users of welfare services.
+Therefore, people who are engaged in supporting social welfare must have a deep understanding of each individual person and society.
+In the Department of Social Welfare Services, education is focused on the fostering of a rich humanity, the development of the ability to understand relationships with society, and the development of human resources to tackle the challenges of modern society and welfare.
+In addition, guidance is provided by teaching staff with specialist skills, practical knowledge and practical experience in social welfare to train social workers, mental health welfare specialists and care workers who are well-prepared for the workplace.
+Extensive practical training, including in-house exercises and external internships, develops a "welfare mindset" to preserve the dignity of people who require social welfare services, fostering students who possess this essential quality.
+Graduates are active not only in various social welfare settings, but also in a wide range of fields such as government agencies and general companies, utilizing their "welfare mindset."

 Shinjuku Campus